-The stronghold in Kuldīga consisted of the conventual upper castle and the economic outer bailey surrounding it.
-The four-wing upper castle was probably equipped with four, corner towers, and an outer bailey in at least three towers, one of which was on the north side and two on the south.
+The castle in Kuldīga was situated on the southern bank of the Ventspils river, which protected it from the north and east.
+It consisted of the conventual upper ward and the economic outer bailey surrounding it.
+The four-wing upper ward was probably equipped with four, corner towers, and an outer bailey in at least three towers, one of which was on the north side and two on the south.
 The economic buildings were adjacent to the inner side of the perimeter wall.

 The castle has not survived to the present day, its foundations are buried in the ground, and the only element available is a single fragment of the castle’s basement.

 Borowski T., Miasta, zamki i klasztory.
 Inflanty, Warszawa 2010.

 Tuulse A., Die Burgen in Estland und Lettland, Dorpat 1942.